-But it's worth exercising some caution before you download.
-There are hundreds of free VPNs out there on the web and in your app store and the vast majority just aren't very good.
-Some of the dodgier free apps bombard you with unwanted ads and may even sell your data.
-And if you were hoping to use yours to stream and torrent, you're likely to be out of luck.
+But when things sound too good to be true — they often are.
+There are hundreds of free VPNs out there, and the truth is that most simply aren't that great.
+Some dodgier free apps bombard you with unwanted ads and very well may sell your data.
+And moreover, if you were hoping to use a free VPN service to stream and torrent, you're likely to be out of luck.

 The problems with free VPNs